nteract/semiotic/public/assets/markdown/networkframe.md

 ### edgeType { _string_ | _object_ | _function_ }

-A string (One of `'none','linearc','ribbon','arrowhead','halfarrow','nail','comet','taffy'`) or an object with `{ type }` equal to one of these strings (with additional options depending on which edge type is selected) or a function that takes an edge datapoint and returns SVG JSX representation of the connection between two edges.
+A string (One of `'none', 'curve', 'linearc','ribbon','arrowhead','halfarrow','nail','comet','taffy'`) or an object with `{ type }` equal to one of these strings (with additional options depending on which edge type is selected) or a function that takes an edge datapoint and returns SVG JSX representation of the connection between two edges.

 ```jsx
 <!-- String option -->